Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Phase 2: bracing

-Once serial casting is complete (normal alignment is achieved), bracing is put in place to aid in maintaining normal alignment of foot
+Once serial casting is complete (normal alignment is achieved), bracing is put in place to aid in maintaining the normal alignment of the foot

-The timeframe for bracing can vary depending on severity of original club foot deformity
+The timeframe for bracing can vary depending on the severity of the original club foot deformity

 Physical therapy interventions